 Justice: The United States announced a new reward of up to $20 million for any information about Robert Levinson, a former FBI agent who disappeared in Iran in 2007.
 “This is the 40th anniversary of the day in 1979 when 52 Americans were taken hostage and held for 444 days,” Levinson’s family said in a statement.
 “Bob Levinson has been held more than 10 times longer — for 4,624 days.
 Bob Levinson must come home, and Iran’s hostage-taking as government policy must end.”

-Nuclear: President Hassan Rouhani announced that Iran will start injecting gas into 1,044 centrifuges at Fordo in one day.
-The heavily fortified facility, built inside a mountain, was intended to be a research facility under the JCPOA, not an active site.
+Nuclear: President Hassan Rouhani announced that Iran will start injecting gas into 1,044 centrifuges at Fordo on November 6.
+The heavily fortified facility, built inside a mountain, was converted from a secret enrichment site to a research facility under the JCPOA.
 The IR-1 centrifuges at Fordo had been spinning but were not enriching uranium.
 Ali Akbar Salehi, the head of the Atomic Energy Organization of Iran, said Iran would begin enriching uranium to five percent at Fordo.

 Iranian President Rouhani said Iran will start injecting gas into the centrifuges at one of its nuclear facilities.
 Gas accelerates the process of making high-grade nuclear material from uranium https://t.co/Xb4jtJnhlJ pic.twitter.com/NDHZtHgHig— Reuters (@Reuters) November 5, 2019